FrankSzendzielarz/SimpleAlgorandStream/README.md

   // Confiuration section for currently supported push targets

   "PushTargets": {
+    //Do not use the algorand internal field names and instead use friendly names, eg: GenesisHash instead of gh.
+     "UseFriendlyNames": false,

     //SignalR hub configuration.
 See the HTML client demonstration for usage.
     "SignalR": {
       "HubName": "AlgorandFeedHub",